-

 transliterated bozuq, bouzouk,

-buzuk etc.) is a long-necked
+buzuk etc.) a long-necked

-fretted lute
+fretted lute,

 - 12-tribe group"